 Please note that the number of years of experience for defining levels is only meant to be a guideline and candidates should refer to the CENTA Standards to select the level that suits their experience and competencies the best.

-The CENTA modules facilitate specialisation and career growth of the candidates.
-An indicative mapping between modules at different levels and associated roles is presented below.
+The CENTA Micro-Credentials facilitate specialisation and career growth of the candidates.
+An indicative mapping between Micro-Credentials at different levels and associated roles is presented below.